What is the Software Whitelisting Program? This FAQ will assist you.

 What is the whitelisting program?

-At Symantec we go to serious lengths to generate, and also source, clean data to assist with our false-positive prevention efforts.The whitelisting program allows software developers and vendors to provide us with their software for inclusion on our internal whitelisting database.The key benefit to providing us with the software is that it reduces the risk of false positives on the software whitelisted.
+At Symantec we go to serious lengths to generate, and also source, clean data to assist with our false-positive prevention efforts.The whitelisting program allows Enterprise customer software developers to provide us with their software for inclusion on our internal whitelisting database.The key benefit to providing us with the software is that it reduces the risk of false positives on the software whitelisted.
 For more information, please see Adding software to the Symantec Whitelist.

 Is this whitelisting process the same as the false positive process?